The Treatment of Uterine Fibroids by Uterine Artery Embolisation

 leaving the normal part of the womb intact.
 Myomectomy has been used

 widely for decades but it is a difficult operation with a significant

-complication and a high recurrence rate of >70% (30) occurs in patients
+complication rate.
+In addition, importantly, there is a high recurrence rate of>70% (6) that occurs in patients

 with multiple fibroids.
 A high percentage of

 patients having myomectomies will require